 These are examples of what can happen to you and how a social media Sh$tstorm can brew up.
 It makes sense to read some of these and talk about possible reactions before any of this kind happens to you.
 Simply be prepared.

 I hope you find some useful marketing tips in my little collection of Social Media case studies – or at least, have some fun browsing through these examples.
 I find them encouraging as they show the variety of cases where Social Media can help your business.
 And they show how many humans are in Social Media, making it a place where things can go wrong and go well.
 It is up to you to leverage the full power of social networks and turn the tide.

-If you are looking for even more case studies check out these articles:
+If you are looking for even more case studies here you go: